library(bench)

 Some expressions had a GC in every iteration; so filtering is disabled.

-We have to disable the check here because the results of the two functions are not technically the same (but we don’t care because, in both cases, the series gets created and that’s what we want).
+We need to disable the check here because the results of the two functions are not the same.

-Here the difference in timing is a factor of 12!
+Here the difference in timing is a factor of 55.5 due to all those printing calls.

 Example 2